Camilla (given name)

-Camilla and Camila are given names for females.
-They originate as the feminine of camillus, a term for a youth serving as acolyte in the ritual of ancient Roman religion, which may be of Etruscan origin.
-Kamilla/Kamila are similar names.
+Camilla or Camila is a feminine given name.
+It originates as the feminine of camillus, a term for a youth serving as acolyte in the ritual of ancient Roman religion, which may be of Etruscan origin.

 Hypocorisms of the name include Milly, Millie, and Milla.

 History

 The name Camillo is the Italian male version of Camilla.

 Camillus came to be used as a cognomen in Rome, and Camilla would be the feminine form of this cognomen from a period when cognomina had become hereditary clan names.